Carbohydrate, or carb, counting is an important

 diabetes.
 Carb counting helps you keep tight control of your blood sugar (glucose) level.

-diabetes.
-It gives you the flexibility to eat what you
+It also gives you the flexibility to eat what you

 blood sugar at your target level.

-insulin you take based on how many grams of
+insulin you take.
+This amount is based on how many grams of

-another.
-You and your doctor will calculate your ratio by recording the food
+- The insulin-to-carbohydrate ratio is not the same for each person.
+You and your doctor will find your ratio by keeping track of the food

 you eat and testing your blood sugar level after meals.

 How do you count carbohydrate grams in your diet?